mehradans92/dZiner/README.md

 python -m ipykernel install --user --name dziner --display-name "dziner"
 ```

-### Surrogate Model
+### Surrogate Models

 Make sure you follow additional installation of packages for different surrogate models.
+Requirements can be found in each folder.

 ```bash
 cd surrogates/YOUR_MODEL_OF_INTEREST